 - Where views are coming from, including outside of YouTube

 - The age of the video

-We combine these signals to produce a list of videos that showcases what’s happening on YouTube.
-We want to be relevant to our viewers and reflective of the content on the platform.
-So, the video with the highest view count on a given day may not be #1 on Trending.
-Also, videos with more views may be shown below videos with fewer views.
+We combine these signals to produce a list of videos that showcases what’s happening on YouTube, while being relevant to our viewers and reflective of the content on the platform.
+This means that the video with the highest view count on a given day may not be #1 on Trending, and videos with more views may be shown below videos with fewer views.

-We're very careful about the safety of what shows on Trending.
-We have filters to make sure we don’t show videos that contain excessive profanity, adult content, violence, or anything that is otherwise inappropriate.
-These include videos that disparage others in the community.
-In the US and other locales, we have staff involved as a final filter to check safety and appropriateness.
+We're very careful about the safety of what appears on Trending, so we have filters to make sure we don’t show videos that contain excessive profanity, mature content, or violence, or videos that are otherwise inappropriate, such as disparaging others in the community.
+In the US and other locales, we have staff involved as a final filter to ensure safety and appropriateness.

-YouTube doesn't accept payment for placement on Trending.
+YouTube doesn't accept payment for placement on Trending and doesn't favor specific creators.
 We don't include views from YouTube ads in selecting videos for Trending.
-YouTube doesn't favor specific creators.
-Our goal is to have at least half the videos on Trending come from creators who are primarily creating content for YouTube.
+In most major markets, we make sure that at least half the videos on trending come from creators who are primarily creating content for YouTube.

 Privacy settings for trending videos

-A video can only be on the Trending tab if its privacy setting is Public.
+A video can only appear on the Trending tab if its privacy setting is public.